Work organizational goals: Why do we need them? How do we reach them?

 “Coming together is a beginning.
 Keeping together is progress.
 Working together is success.” — Henry Ford

 Are we ready to do that?
-Because as you will understand in this article, setting work organizational goals is imperative for your organization’s growth and success.
+As you will understand in this article, setting work organizational goals is imperative for your organization’s growth and success.

 Work organizational goals are strategic goals that the management of an organization decides should be the working objective for all teams.
-Setting these goals, a team comes to a common definitive direction for achieving all future goals.
+By setting these goals, a team comes to a common definitive direction for achieving all future goals.

 In simpler terms, work organizational goals are such goals that will bring prosperity and order to the functioning of the whole organization when all teams work together to achieve these collective objectives.